orlovtsu/orlovtsu.github.io/university_majors_stat/README.md

 **Hypothesis** <br />
 To make a conclusion about the difference of salaries between different majors the next hypothesis is done:

-$H_0$: There is significant difference between in the median salary between major categories
+$H_0$: There is significant difference between in the median salary between major categories <br />
-$H_A$: There is no significant difference between in the median salary between major categories
+$H_A$: There is no significant difference between in the median salary between major categories<br />

 For checking the hypothesis it can be compared each major median salary with median salary of all majors.
 To compare these variables bootstrap can be used.